 - Leiden University custom edition of Danny Wedding and Raymond J. Corsini (Eds.)
 (2014), Current Psychotherapies (10th edition).
 Boston: Cengage Learning.

 - Cooper, M. (2008).
-Essential research findings in counseling and psychotherapy.
+Essential research findings in counselling and psychotherapy.
 Los Angeles: Sage.

 |Is part of||Programme type||Semester||Block|